MPH Application and Program Information | Public Health Graduate Programs

 - Statement of objectives stating desired program area (track)

 - Official transcripts

-- GRE official scores from a test taken within the last five years (Use ETS code 1045)
+- GRE official scores from a test taken within the last five years (The Oregon State University ETS code is 0031)

 - Three academic or professional letters of reference

 - International Students (additional requirements)

 - English Language Proficiency and Official TOEFL scores